 LETBs review the progress of all doctors in specialist (including GP and core) training on at least an annual basis, depending on when the doctor began their training programme.

-HEEoE panels conduct reviews and issue each trainee with an ARCP outcome (see table below).
-The panel may meet with the trainee in person or conduct a paper/e-portfolio review.
+HEEoE panels conduct reviews and issue each postgraduate doctors with an ARCP outcome (see table below).
+The panel may request to meet in person or conduct a paper/e-portfolio review.

-The objective is to determine the extent of the trainee’s progress against the competences described in a GMC approved specialty curriculum.
-This involves reviewing the evidence that trainees submit about their training, which may include:
+The objective is to determine the extent of the postgraduate doctors in training progress against the competences described in a GMC approved specialty curriculum.
+This involves reviewing the evidence that are submitted about their training, which may include:

 • workplace based assessments